 Be aware of your surroundings, advises Rosie, who encountered guns, wolves and bears on her travels.
 However, regular globetrotters might be more concerned about maintaining their career from the road.
 “It’s always a challenge with time zones and web access in remote destinations,” Jenny admits.
 “But while answering emails at 3am can be difficult, the reward of being able to see the world is overwhelmingly worth the effort.”

 Invest in a portable charger to power up your electricals on the move.
 Connection is one of the biggest struggles and expenses when travelling.
-We've reviewed the best ones on the market.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!